lsst-dm/dmtn-006/index.rst

 differenced.
 This was done by ``imageDifference.py``, which computed the matching kernel, convolved and warped the template to match the non-template exposure and performed the subtraction.
 Existing default settings were used throughout.
-Source detection was performed at the :math:`5.5\sigma` level.
+Source detection was performed at the :math:`5.5\sigma` level [#5sigma]_.
 Dipole fitting and PSF photometry was performed on all detections.

 A set of postage stamps showing Dia source detections are shown in :numref:`fig-diasource-mosaic`.
+The appearance of these is quite varied.
+Some are clearly the result of poorly subtracted stars, and show both positive and negative artifacts.
+The dipole fitting code in the LSST pipeline attempts to fit both negative and positive components to a detection, and then flags sources as dipoles if the the absolute value of the flux in both components is similar (neither component holds more than 65% of the total flux).
+Detections where this flag is set have been marked "Dipole" on the left side of the postage stamps, and one can see that this successfully identifies many of the bright stars with failed subtractions.

+Many of the other detections show no apparent source at all in the original images, and the presence of a flux overdensity or underdensity is barely perceptable by eye.
+Some of these detections could simply be noise excursions that happen to exceede the :math:`5.5\sigma` detection threshold.
+However they could also be real detections of particularly faint objects, and thus it is critical to understand the origin of these detections.

 .. figure:: /_static/diasource_mosaic_visit197367_ccd10_5.png
     :name: fig-diasource-mosaic